Docs

 })

 If any effect returns false, the state update will be prevented.
-This will also prevent any re-renders that would have happened as the result of a state update.
+This will also prevent any re-renders that would have happened as the result of the state update.

 Effects can also return cleanup functions: